Herning: Transport

-Road and rail
+Rail

 Herning is the hub for both road and rail transport in central Jutland.
 The rail lines crossing the peninsula intersect at Herning railway station, the principal railway station of the town, with connections to Vejle, Århus, Esbjerg and Holstebro.
 There are also several daily trains to Copenhagen.
 The town is also served by the railway halts Birk Centerpark and Herning Messecenter.

+Roads

-Herning lies at the intersection of three major roads: route 18, that traverses the Jutland Peninsula from southeast to northwest; route 15, that crosses the peninsula from Aarhus in the east to Ringkobing in the west; and route 12, from Esbjerg in the southwest to Viborg to the northeast.
+Herning lies at the intersection of three major roads: Route 18, that traverses the Jutland Peninsula from southeast to northwest; Route 15, that crosses the peninsula from Aarhus in the east to Ringkobing in the west; and Route 12, from Esbjerg in the southwest to Viborg to the northeast.
+A small part of Route 34 lies within city limits.